metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Pittsburgh blitzed, and Joe Burrow made them pay with a touchdown pass.
 Still fantastic against the blitz.

 Rashard Higgins has been a significant contributor on this Bengals team, just like Tyler Boyd from last week.

 The Bengals have been gashing these Steelers on the ground late in the second quarter.
 No wonder Pittsburgh's yards per carry surrendered has risen so sharply the past couple weeks...

 Ben is washed up.
 It's almost sad.
 Old quarterbacks don't decline gracefully once father time slows them.

+***

+## Jets @ Texans

+I'm seeing the Jets give up two significant rushes to Houston so far in the first drive.
+Not good considering the Texans have struggled to run the ball pretty much all season.